-Providers have a duty of care towards all staff and students.
+- 115. Providers have a duty of care towards all staff and students.
 Some disciplinary matters may need the provider to take particularly swift action.
-These may include, but are not limited to:

-- cases involving a threat of serious harm to the student and/or others - cases where the student's mental health is at risk or where the student displays significant distress - issues of a highly sensitive nature - cases involving an ongoing threat of serious disruption to other students or to the provider's activities.
+These may include, but are not limited to: - Cases involving a threat of serious harm to the student and/or others; - Cases where the student's mental health is at risk or where the student displays significant distress; - Issues of a highly sensitive nature; - Cases involving an ongoing threat of serious disruption to other students or to the provider's activities. - 116.
 Disciplinary procedures should set out what action a provider can take and in what circumstances.
-Examples might be limiting access to the provider's services, temporary exclusion from accommodation, or a period of temporary suspension.

-Taking this sort of action does not indicate that the provider has concluded the student is guilty of misconduct, it is a precautionary measure while a full investigation is completed.
-This should be made clear in disciplinary procedures and to the individual student.

-Where the provider intends to exclude the student from their accommodation, it will need to consider the student's rights under the legislation protecting tenants and licensees, and the relevant codes of practice4.
-It is good practice to ensure that, when it is necessary to remove a student from their accommodation, suitable alternative accommodation is in place.
+Examples might be limiting access to the provider's services, temporary exclusion from accommodation, or a period of temporary suspension. - 117.
+Taking this sort of action does not indicate that the provider has concluded the student is guilty of misconduct; it is a precautionary measure while a full investigation is completed.
+This should be made clear in disciplinary procedures and to the individual student. - 118.
+Where the provider intends to exclude the student from their accommodation, it will need to consider the student's rights under the legislation protecting tenants and licensees, and the relevant codes of practice.4 It is good practice to ensure that, when it is necessary to remove a student from their accommodation, suitable alternative accommodation is in place.

-Suspension should be a last resort, when the risk of harm to others (or the student themselves) outweighs the potential disadvantage to the student.
+- 119. Suspension should be a last resort, when the risk of harm to others (or the student themselves) outweighs the potential disadvantage to the student.
 The provider should consider other steps that it might take so that the student's studies are not disrupted unnecessarily.
-The provider should consider the effects of a suspension on a student approaching assessments, or where time limits apply to the student's course of study or visa arrangements.
+The provider should consider the effects of a suspension on a student approaching assessments, or where time limits apply to the student's course of study or visa arrangements. - 120.

-4 For information about the Accommodation Code of Practice see https://www.universitiesuk.ac.uk/policy-and-analysis/Pages/accommodation-code-of-practice.aspx

 The provider should explain to the student why they are being suspended, and for how long.
 The student should be able to challenge the decision to suspend them.
-The provider should review the suspension periodically, even if the student does not challenge it, particularly if it is necessary to extend the period of suspension beyond the initial period.
+The provider should review the suspension periodically, even if the student does not challenge it, particularly if it is necessary to extend the period of suspension beyond the initial period. - 121.
 It can be difficult to manage complaints that involve allegations made by one student against another.
 Providers owe the same duties and obligations to all students involved and need to balance the interests of each student when considering what action to take.
 Providers should take all reasonable steps to ensure that they treat each student fairly.
-It may be possible to take steps to safeguard the student making the allegation without suspending the other student, for example, measures to ensure that students are not in the same teaching groups or accommodation, and access facilities at different times.
+It may be possible to take steps to safeguard the student making the allegation without suspending the other student, for example, measures to ensure that students are not in the same teaching groups or accommodation, and access facilities at different times. - 122.
+If the suspended student successfully challenges the suspension, it may be necessary to notify the student or staff member who has made the allegation that the student has been permitted to return to their accommodation or department.